How Much Melatonin Should You Give a 2-Year-Old?

 The sleep issue doesn’t magically resolve itself after your children leave babyhood.
 In fact, for a lot of parents, the sleep thing gets WORSE in toddlerhood.
+And all we want is for our child to sleep.
 Once your kid can stand and talk, it’s game over.
 There are certainly plenty of ways we as parents can help fix whatever sleep problems our kids have.
 A solid bedtime routine, no screens two hours before bedtime, and a sleep-compatible room are all good ideas!
 But despite our best efforts, some toddlers just need a little help at fall and stay asleep sometimes.
 Many parents turn to melatonin when desperate times call for desperate measures.
 But there’s not a lot of research around kids and melatonin, and dosage can be tricky.

-First off, when should you use melatonin with your toddler?
+First off, when should you use melatonin with your baby or toddler?

 This is where parents get a little confused.
 If your child can fall asleep on their own about 30 minutes after you put them to bed, melatonin may not be necessary!
 The natural sleep aid can be very helpful, however, if your child has a sleep dysfunction.
 For instance, if they can’t fall asleep and lie awake for hours, or fall asleep and then wake several times during the night.